 Key points from Section 44AD- Taxation of business on presumptive basis:-

-- This section is applicable to Individual, Hindu Undivided Family (HUF), resident partnership firm only whose turnover or gross receipts are less than Rs.1 crore.
-In Budget 2016, this limit has now been increased to Rs.
-2 crores.
+- This section is applicable to Individual, Hindu Undivided Family (HUF), resident partnership firm whose turnover or gross receipts are less than Rs.
+2 crore.

 - Limited liability partnerships (LLPs) are specifically excluded from application of this section.

 - The provisions of this section shall not apply to-

 a. a person earning income in the nature of commission or brokerage; or

 b. a person carrying on any agency business.c. a person carrying profession referred under section 44AA

 - As per this section, a taxpayer is required to disclose at least 8% (6% of turnover in case of of total turnover / gross receipts received by an account payee cheque, bank draft, ECS during the year or before the due date of Income-tax return) the total sales/turnover as net profit for the financial year.
 In other words, taxpayer may show any amount of net profit which is more than 8%/6% of the total sales/turnover.